vuedoc/parser/README.md

 npm install --save @vuedoc/parser
 ```

+## Features
+- Extract the component name (from the name field of from the filename)
+- Extract the component description
+- Keywords Support: You can define your own keywords with the `@` symbol like `@author Sébastien`
+- Extract component props
+- Extract component data
+- Extract computed properties with dependencies
+- Extract component events
+- Extract component slots
+- Extract component methods

 ## Options
 - `filename` (*required* unless `filecontent` is passed) The filename to parse
 - `filecontent` (*required* unless `filename` is passed) The string to parse